tardate/LittleArduinoProjects/Electronics101/LM393/SquareWaveOscillator/README.md

-# #xxx LM393 Square-wave Oscillator
+# #807 LM393 Square-wave Oscillator

 Demonstrating a free-running square wave oscillator circuit using an LM393 comparator.